 Don Haderle is an IBM Fellow, CTO and the father of DB2.
 Don retired from IBM in 2005 after 37 years.
 As CTO for data systems in IBM, Don led the creation of new information management.
 Don is helping several start-ups and early stage organizations with both technical and management advice.

 Don Haderle suggests, “Product groups need to innovate and create the future."

-As Don says, “I knew when to pull the plug when I couldn’t find one happy person.
+Don Haderle suggests you pull the plug when you cannot find one happy person.

 As Don says, “the first prototype of DB2 was not perfect.